 Credit Agreement.
-On December 23, 2022, we entered into a credit agreement with Emerson (the "Emerson Credit Agreement"), which provided for an aggregate term loan commitment of \$630.0 million to us.
+During fiscal 2023, we entered into a credit agreement with Emerson (the "Emerson Credit Agreement"), which provided for an aggregate term loan commitment of \$630.0 million to us.
 Under the terms of the Agreement, we were required to use the proceeds from borrowings under the credit agreement to pay, in part, the cash consideration for funding our planned acquisition of Mining Software Holdings Pty Ltd ("Micromine") and pay the fees and expenses incurred in connection with the Emerson Credit Agreement.
 As a result of the termination of the Micromine acquisition agreement, we and Emerson mutually agreed to terminate the Emerson Credit Agreement on August 18, 2023.

-inmation Software GmbH.
-On August 29, 2022, we completed the acquisition of inmation Software GmbH ("Inmation") for total cash consideration of \$87.2 million.
-The purchase price consisted of \$78.9 million of cash paid at closing and an additional \$8.3 million that was held back until August 2023 as security for certain representations, warranties, and obligations of the sellers.
+inmation Software GmbH ("Inmation").
+On August 29, 2022, we completed the acquisition of Inmation for total cash consideration of \$87.2 million.
+The purchase price consisted of \$78.9 million of cash paid at closing and an additional \$8.3 million in indemnification holdbacks, which was paid on August 18, 2023.
 The total cash acquired from Inmation was approximately \$6.4 million resulting in a net cash payment of \$72.5 million.
 Prior to the closing date, Inmation was considered a related party to AspenTech as Emerson, through one of its subsidiaries, held an equity-method investment in Inmation.
-At the time of close, \$17.6 million was paid to Emerson in exchange for all of its shares in Inmation, with another \$1.9 million paid 12 months after the closing.
+At the time of close, \$17.6 million was paid to Emerson in exchange for all of its shares in Inmation, with another \$1.9 million paid for an indemnification holdback 12 months after close on August 18, 2023.